 ALEXANDRIA, Va.
-(Dec.
-30, 2021) – The National Credit Union Administration issued one prohibition order in December.
-This individual is prohibited from participating in the affairs of any federally insured financial institution.
+(Jan.
+31, 2022) – The National Credit Union Administration issued one prohibition order in January.
+This individual is prohibited from participating in the affairs of any federally insured depository institution.

-- Dianne Richardson, a former employee of Pioneer West Virginia Federal Credit Union in Charleston, West Virginia, agreed and consented to the issuance of a prohibition order and agreed to comply with all its terms to settle and resolve the NCUA Board’s claim against her.
+- Catalina Noyes, a former employee of Loudoun Credit Union, Leesburg, Virginia, agreed and consented to the issuance of a prohibition order and agreed to comply with all its terms to settle and resolve the NCUA Board’s claim against her.

 Administrative orders are formal enforcement orders issued by the NCUA pursuant to Section 206 of the Federal Credit Union Act.
 Generally, the NCUA issues administrative orders when it finds that a credit union or persons affiliated with a credit union have violated a law, rule or regulation, breached a fiduciary duty, or engaged in an unsafe or unsound practice.

 The three most common orders issued by the NCUA include:

 - An Order to Cease and Desist, which requires a party to take action (or refrain from taking action), including making restitution;

 - An Order of Prohibition, which prohibits a party from ever working for a federally insured depository institution; and